wanglin2/mind-map/web/src/pages/Doc/en/xmind/index.md

 ### xmind.transformXmind(content)

+> V0.6.6+version changes the method to asynchronous and returns a Promise instance

 Convert `xmind` data.
 The `.xmind` file is essentially a `zip` file that can be decompressed by changing the suffix to zip.
 Inside, there is a `content.json` file.
 If you have parsed this file yourself, you can pass the contents of this